biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 3rd Place

-Church:	James River A/G, "Light", MO
+* **Church**: James River A/G, "Light", Ozark, MO
-Coaches:	Tammy Pryor, Amanda Pryor (assistant)
+* **Coaches**: Tammy Pryor, Amanda Pryor (assistant)
+* **Team**:
-Team:	Laramie Mitchell
+    * Laramie Mitchell
-Brittany Porter
+    * Brittany Porter
-Laura Virnig
+    * Laura Virnig
-Follow this team's round robin
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Lost to Aurora First A/G, Aurora, CO 40 to 155
+  * Round 2: Won against First A/G, New Philadelphia, OH 140 to 35
+  * Round 3: Lost to Christian Temple, Houston, TX 100 to 170
+  * Round 4: Won against Kennebunk Christian A/G, Kennebunk, ME 310 to 25
+  * Round 5: Won against Evangel A/G, Eau Claire, WI 110 to 40
+  * Round 6: Lost to First A/G #1, Lexington, KY -10 to 195
+  * Round 7: Won against Oceanway A/G, Jacksonville, FL 160 to 15
 * **Round Robin**:
-Round 1: Won against First A/G, Montgomery, AL 275 to -5
+  * Round 1: Won against First A/G, Montgomery, AL 275 to -5
-Round 2: Won against Orange County Worship Center, Santa Ana, CA 125 to 110 Round 3: Won against Calvary A/G, Elkhart, IN 175 to 20 Round 4: Won against First Pentecostal A/G, Ottumwa, IA 185 to -10 Round 5: Lost to New Life A/G, Ellendale, ND 85 to 90
+  * Round 2: Won against Orange County Worship Center, Santa Ana, CA 125 to 110
+  * Round 3: Won against Calvary A/G, Elkhart, IN 175 to 20
+  * Round 4: Won against First Pentecostal A/G, Ottumwa, IA 185 to -10
+  * Round 5: Lost to New Life A/G, Ellendale, ND 85 to 90
-Round 6: Won against Evangel A/G, Eau Claire, WI 95 to 20
+  * Round 6: Won against Evangel A/G, Eau Claire, WI 95 to 20
-Round 7: Won against Grace A/G, Spring City, PA 135 to 120
+  * Round 7: Won against Grace A/G, Spring City, PA 135 to 120
-Round 8: Won against Kennebunk Christian A/G, Kennebunk, ME 85 to 55
+  * Round 8: Won against Kennebunk Christian A/G, Kennebunk, ME 85 to 55
-Round 9: Won against First A/G, Helena, MT 235 to 35
+  * Round 9: Won against First A/G, Helena, MT 235 to 35
-Round 10: Won against Oceanway A/G, Jacksonville, FL 150 to 75
+  * Round 10: Won against Oceanway A/G, Jacksonville, FL 150 to 75
-Round 11: Lost to First A/G, Lexington, NC 55 to 60
+  * Round 11: Lost to First A/G, Lexington, NC 55 to 60
-Round 12: Lost to First A/G, Elkton, MD -30 to 190
+  * Round 12: Lost to First A/G, Elkton, MD -30 to 190
-Round 13: Won against First A/G, New Philadelphia, OH 135 to 100
+  * Round 13: Won against First A/G, New Philadelphia, OH 135 to 100
-Round 14: Won against First A/G, Dickson, TN 115 to 100
+  * Round 14: Won against First A/G, Dickson, TN 115 to 100
-Round 15: Lost to Watford City A/G, Watford City, ND 5 to 110
+  * Round 15: Lost to Watford City A/G, Watford City, ND 5 to 110
-Round 16: Won against First A/G #2, Lexington, KY 90 to 70
+  * Round 16: Won against First A/G #2, Lexington, KY 90 to 70
-Round 17: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 190 to 15 Round 18: Won against Grace A/G, Syracuse, NY 115 to 90 Round 19: Lost to Harvest A/G, Fort Worth, TX 80 to 125
+  * Round 17: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 190 to 15
+  * Round 18: Won against Grace A/G, Syracuse, NY 115 to 90
+  * Round 19: Lost to Harvest A/G, Fort Worth, TX 80 to 125
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}